photomultiplier/PirateBounties/README.md

 - `/setbounty <playername> <bounty>` sets the player's bounty to the specified amount.
 - `/emperors` shows the list of emperors.
+- `/setemperors update` updates the whole emperors leaderboard.
+- `/setemperors update <playername>` updates a single player on the leaderboard.
+- `/setemperors remove <playername>` removes a player from the leaderboard.
+- `/setemperors clear` empties the leaderboard.

 ## How to compile